xingcheng003/Week7-websecurity/README.md

 - [x] GIF Walkthrough:
  - <img src='XSS2.gif' title='User enumeration' width='' alt='' />
 - [x] Steps to recreate:
+  - Go to create a new media, upload a picture from your laptop.
+Then copy & paste the following code
     ```
     filename<img src=a onerror=alert(1)>.png
     ```